 Kambala provides a broad educational experience that challenges the intellectual, creative, reflective, emotional, physical, social and spiritual capacities of each individual.

 You have succeeded if you have achieved your personal best.

 The Senior School caters to approximately 590 students in Years 7 to 12.
 Our focus is on developing a love of learning which will last a lifetime.

 At Kambala we provide an environment which promotes the physical, emotional, social, spiritual and intellectual wellbeing of all students.
-Kambala promotes resolution and restorative practices rather than punishment.
-A positive approach, which seeks to bring about change in the behaviour and thinking of the girls, will be used wherever possible.
+Kambala advocates for resolution and restorative practices rather than punishment.
+A positive approach, which seeks to bring about change in behaviour and thinking, will be used wherever possible.
 Kambala endorses the method of shared concern, a non-punitive method for responding to bullying situations.
 It should be noted, however, that responses to bullying will be tailored to suit the situation.

-Some of the initiatives that foster strong relationships between girls and connectedness to our community include:
+Some of the initiatives that encourage strong relationships between girls and connectedness to our community include: